Babatunde-Ben/wegro/README.md

 ### Prerequisites

-Make sure you have Node.js and npm installed on your machine.
+Make sure you have Node.js and npm installed on your local machine.

 - Node.js: [Download](https://nodejs.org/)
 - npm: comes with Node.js installation